 Address: 612 E Boulevard Ave, Bismarck, ND 58505, United States

 The North Dakota Heritage Center & State Museum is a fascinating museum that serves as North Dakota’s official history museum, found in the charming city of Bismarck, North Dakota.
-It is also recognized as the largest museum in the state.
+It is also recognized as the largest museum in the state and one of the most popular tourist attractions in North Dakota.

 There’s a life-size Tyrannosaurus Rex skeleton on display at the North Dakota Heritage Center & State Museum which is definitely one of the most impressive displays to see.
 There are also displays of Mars mission spacesuits and other displays that are more historically oriented.

-The museum’s tractor cab simulator, which you can use to get a personal experience of farming, and the world’s largest gigantic fossil of a squid are two of the highlights to look forward to in the museum.
+The North Dakota Heritage Center & State Museum’s tractor cab simulator, which you can use to get a personal experience of farming, and the world’s largest gigantic fossil of a squid are two of the highlights to look forward to in the museum.

-In addition to the exhibits, the museum has a gift shop and café where visitors can purchase souvenirs and refuel before or after visiting the exhibits.
+In addition to the exhibits, North Dakota Heritage Center & State Museum has a gift shop and café where visitors can purchase souvenirs and refuel before or after visiting the exhibits.

 See Related: Best Travel Backpacks for Minimalist